tomrcc/docsycannon-docs/content/en/docs/diagrams-and-formulae/_index.md

 _schema: index
 title: Diagrams and Formulae
 linkTitle: Diagrams and Formulae
+description: How to use Latex and Katex in DocsyCAnnon
 weight: 8
-description: Coming Soon to DocsyCannon!
 categories:
   - Diagrams
   - Formulae